 Many are native to the West Coast, where they bloom in sunny fields and meadows in spring and early summer, but they also adapt to Midwestern prairies and the Texas Hill Country.
-Plants sport a few grasslike leaves topped by a cluster of funnel-shaped or tubular, 12- to 2-in.-long blossoms; they die to the ground after blooming.
+Plants sport a few grasslike leaves topped by a cluster of funnel-shaped or tubular, 12- to 2 inches-long blossoms; they die to the ground after blooming.
 Great choice for rock gardens and dry meadows.
 Good cut flowers.
 Many Triteleia species were previously listed as Brodiaea.

-T. hyacinthina (Brodiaea hyacinthina, B. lactea).
-WHITE TRITELEIA.
-Heirloom plant; introduced in 1835.
-Stems 12 ft. high bear clusters of 10 to 40 bowl-shaped, 12-in., purple-tinged white flowers with green veins.
+- Stems 12 feet high bear clusters of 10 to 40 bowl-shaped, 12 inches., purple-tinged white flowers with green veins.

-- Flower stalk to 2 ft.; inch-long, golden yellow flowers with purple-black midrib and veins.
+- Flower stalk to 2 feet.; inch-long, golden yellow flowers with purple-black midrib and veins.